-House Hunting with Machine Learning
+House Hunting with Data and Machine Learning

-Our team did a thorough analysis of the Ames, Iowa Housing dataset and trained several machine learning models to predict house prices.
+Our team did a thorough analysis of the Ames, Iowa Housing data set and trained several machine learning models to predict house prices.
 We also deployed one of these models in a web-app to help potential buyers find the right house based on their budget.

 The data was collected by Dean De Cock in 2001 as an alternative to the famous Boston Housing Dataset for teaching linear regression.
 The data consists of 2580 sale prices for houses sold in Ames Iowa from 2006 to 2010, along with over 80 explanatory variables for each house.
 This dataset can be found on kaggle.

 Our group was inspired by the popular "house hunter" style television shows, and we decided to use machine learning to help home buyers find their home.
 Our goal is to take someone's requirements for a house (size, number of bathrooms, etc.) and predict what their hypothetical house would cost.
 Our value proposition is that if their predicted house did not match their budget, we can analyze what things to add or remove in order to reach their budget and find their dream home!

 To kick off the project we set out to find out as much as we could about the 80 explanatory feature in the dataset and see how they relate to the sale price so that we could use these features to inform a home buyer.
 Below are some of our findings.